krishnaiitd/GetData/README.md

 	4. Appropriately labels the data set with descriptive variable names.
 	5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-## Requirements: R must have following packages installed
+## Requirements: The following packages should be installed in your R:
 	1. read.table # To read the tidy data
     2. plyr   # to aggregate data set
     3. knitr  # To generate CodeBook.md